pulumi/docs/content/docs/intro/concepts/programming-model.md

 There is a CLI aspect to secrets, in that the CLI's [`config set` command]({{< relref "config#configuration" >}}) supports a [`--secret` flag]({{< relref "config#secrets" >}}) to encrypt your stack's configuration settings.

-There is also a runtime aspect to secrets, in that any `Output` value may be marked secret.
-If an output is a secret, then any computed values from it---such as those derived through an `apply` call---will themselves be marked secret.
+There is also a runtime aspect to secrets, in that any {{< pulumi-output >}} value may be marked secret.
+If an output is a secret, then any computed values from it---such as those derived through an {{< pulumi-apply >}} call---will themselves be marked secret.
 All such values are stored encrypted inside of your state, and never in plaintext.

-An `Output` can be marked secret a number of ways:
+An {{< pulumi-output >}} can be marked secret a number of ways:

 * Reading a secret from configuration
 * Creating a new secret value, like when generating a new random password
 * Marking a resource as having secret properties using [`additionalSecretOutputs`](#additionalsecretoutputs)
-* Computing a secret value by using `apply` or `all` with another secret value
+* Computing a secret value by using {{< pulumi-apply >}} or {{< pulumi-all >}} with another secret value

-As soon as an `Output` is marked secret, you can trust that the Pulumi engine will encrypt it no matter where it goes.
+As soon as an {{< pulumi-output >}} is marked secret, you can trust that the Pulumi engine will encrypt it no matter where it goes.

-> *Note*: Inside of an `apply` or `all`, your secret will be decrypted for use within the callback in plaintext.
+> *Note*: Inside of an {{< pulumi-apply >}} or {{< pulumi-all >}}, your secret will be decrypted for use within the callback in plaintext.
 It is up to your program to treat this value sensitively and only pass the value to code that you trust.

 #### Programmatically Creating Secrets